acolijn/QuantLectures/README.md

 ```

 **LaTeX rules:** always wrap in `$...$` (inline) or `$$...$$` (display).
 Use proper LaTeX commands: `\alpha`, `\frac{a}{b}`, `|\psi\rangle`, `\hat{H}`.
 Never use plain text like `alpha` or `|psi>`.

 ---

+## Figures

+Figures are referenced inline with `[fig:ref]` tags anywhere in chapter text (concept content, exercise intros/steps).
+Files are stored in the `chapter_figures` collection, not inline in the chapter JSON.

+**Workflow:**
+1. AI writes `[fig:ref]` placeholders + captions in the generated JSON.
+On import, placeholder records are auto-created (ref + caption, no file yet).
+2. Teacher uploads the file (PNG/JPEG/GIF/WEBP/SVG/PDF) per placeholder in the editor **Figures** tab — or directly from the reading view.
+3. `MathText` resolves each `[fig:ref]` to the uploaded image + caption inline.

+**Inline upload from reading view:** a `[fig:ref]` with no uploaded file shows to teachers as a **red clickable tag**.
+Clicking opens an upload modal (file + caption); if the ref was typed manually with no record, the record is created on upload.
+Students see a neutral, non-clickable placeholder.

+---